Man And Daughter Attacked By Rabid Beaver While Kayaking

 A father-daughter kayaking excursion took an unexpected turn when the two were attacked by a rabid beaver, according to CBS News.

 Dan Wherley was with his 7-year-old daughter Layla.
-The two were kayaking on a creek near their Adams County home.
-The two felt a bump on their kayak and initially assumed it was their dog.
+The two were kayaking on a creek near their Adams County home when they felt a bump on their kayak and initially assumed it was their dog.

 “It was a big a** crazy beaver,” the father said in a Facebook post quoted by CBS News.